 When you read the words "emotional eating" what comes to mind?

-That’s what I pictured, and exactly why I never considered myself an emotional eater.
+That's what I pictured, and that's exactly why I never considered myself an emotional eater.

 But I couldn't have been more wrong.
 There's a world of emotions.
 Of course, sadness and loneliness occupy a spot on the bench, but right alongside sit pleasure, enjoyment, and excitement.

 Emotions are eating triggers, and before you take the first bite, learn to ask yourself, Would I eat broccoli right now?

 If the answer is “No”, then you are not actually hungry for food.
 You are hungry for something else (stress relief, a distraction, a quick escape).

 Read more about what emotional eating is and how to overcome it in “The Broccoli Test: How to Stop Emotional Eating.”

 “Accountability is the glue that ties commitment to the result.” - Bob Proctor